microsoft/EA-HAS-Bench/README.md

 </p>

 ## Dataset Overview
-### EA-HAS-BENCH Search Space
+### EA-HAS-Bench's Search Space
-Unlike the search space of existing mainstream NAS-Bench that focuses only on network architectures, our EA-HAS-Bench consists of a combination of two parts: the network architecture space-$\mathrm{RegNet}$ and the hyperparameter space for optimization and training, in order to cover diversified configurations that affect both performance and energy consumption.
+Unlike the search space of existing mainstream NAS-Bench that focuses only on network architectures, our EA-HAS-Bench consists of a combination of two parts: the network architecture space- $\mathrm{RegNet}$  and the hyperparameter space for optimization and training, in order to cover diversified configurations that affect both performance and energy consumption.
 The details of the search space are shown in Table.

 <p align="center">
 <img src="BSC\figures\search_space.png" alt="SearchSpace" width="80%">